 Ravan's Final Battle

 Ravan's wife, Mandodari, once again pleaded with him to free Seeta and end the destructive war.
-"Oh lord, will you go to the battlefield again tomorrow?" she asked.
+"Oh Lord, will you go to the battlefield again tomorrow?" she asked.
 "Can you not change your mind?
 Since we were married, you have always cared about my happiness.
 How can you forget this?
 Please give up the thought of war, my dear."

 But Ravan, intoxicated by power, was heedless; death loomed over him.
 "Tomorrow night is a new moon, an auspicious time for us demons," he told Mandodari.
 "Just watch, my dear: tomorrow's battle will bring us victory."